Directory Connector

 • Your external directory is authoritative for password validation and password changes.

-• You want FoxIDs to keep an internal user record with identifiers, properties, claims, MFA settings, access assignments, and optionally a local password copy.
+• You want FoxIDs to keep an internal user record with identifiers, properties, claims, multi-factor authentication (MFA) settings, access assignments, and optionally a local password copy.

 • You want a path to later switch to internal users and password validation in FoxIDs without forcing all users through a password reset.